rocchdi/my-repo-reviews/README.md

 ```
 /home : Welcome message function
 /report : to view the classification report from the model
-/report/relance : Function that relaunches the training of models for a vérification
+/enregistrement  : to predict sentiment from a csv file (1 column with one sentence per line)
-/enregistrement  : to predict sentiment from csv file (1 column with one sentence per line)
+/report/relance : Function that relaunches the training of models (please do not run this option : it is for Administrators only)

 ```